What is nausea?

 As you can see, there are a lot of causes of nausea and the above list is by no means complete.
 Your veterinarian will perform a complete physical examination of your cat and obtain a detailed medical history from you including onset and frequency of nausea as well as other symptoms you may have noticed and medications your cat has taken (prescribed as well as non-prescribed), all of which may give your veterinarian a clue as to the cause.
 He will need to perform some tests to determine the cause, some of which can include:

-Complete blood count, biochemical profile and urinalysis to evaluate the organs, look for signs of infection, metabolic abnormalities, evaluate electrolyte and glucose levels.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the organs, look for signs of infection, metabolic abnormalities, evaluate electrolyte and glucose levels.

-Endoscopy, a plastic tube with a light and a camera on the end which is inserted through your cat’s mouth and into the intestinal tract to look for cancer, inflammatory bowel disease, stomach ulcer.
-A biopsy may be taken during this procedure.
+- Endoscopy, a plastic tube with a light and a camera on the end which is inserted through your cat’s mouth and into the intestinal tract to look for cancer, inflammatory bowel disease, stomach ulcer.
+A biopsy may be taken at this time.

-Antacid drugs: Your veterinarian may recommend antacid drugs which reduce the amount of stomach acid produced, forms a layer over damaged stomach tissue (stomach ulcers) or neutralises the stomach acid.
-Pepcid AC (famotidine), cimetidine, ranitidine, nizatidine can all reduce stomach acid production.
-Sucralfate (Carafate) forms a protective layer over stomach ulcers.
+- Antacid drugs: The veterinarian can prescribe medications to reduce the amount of stomach acid produced, gastric protectants which form a protective layer over damaged stomach tissue (stomach ulcers) or medications to neutralise the stomach acid.

-Your veterinarian may recommend your cat be put on a bland diet until nausea has subsided.
-This will be a soft, easily digestible source of protein either commercially bought (Hills I/D) or home made (chicken and rice).
+- Bland diet: Your veterinarian may recommend your cat be put on a bland diet until nausea has subsided.